SGD Through the Lens of Kolmogorov Complexity

 Our goal for the rest of the section is to show that if our assumptions hold, then in every epoch we manage to compress $r_i$, which in turn results in a compression of $r$, leading to an upper bound on $t$ due to the incompressibility of $r$.
 For the rest of the section, we assume that all of our assumptions hold and that the algorithm does not terminate within the first $t$ epochs.
 As discussed in the introduction, our proof consists of two cases.
 For the first case, we show that if at some point during the epoch $|\lambda'_{i,j}-\lambda''_{i,j}|$ is sufficiently large, then $r_i$ can be compressed.
-For the second case, we assume that $|\lambda'_{i,j}-\lambda''_{i,j}|$ is small throughout the epoch and show that we can significantly compress the entropy by encoding every batch individually.
+For the second case, if $|\lambda'_{i,j}-\lambda''_{i,j}|$ is small throughout the epoch and show that $r_i$ can be compressed by encoding every batch individually.